NatTuck/hw-quest/content/classes/2023-09/cs4140/assigned-tasks.md

  - Use github actions or custom scripts on your VPS to continously deploy your quiz app.
+ - Add an open source license to your Quiz app github repo.
+If you have a package.json file, make sure the license field is correct.
  - Deploy final release of quiz app.
  - Complete initial customer meeting, produce on-paper notes and sketches for your customer's app.